Jukung

-A jukung or kano, also known as cadik is a small wooden Indonesian outrigger canoe.
+A jukung is a small wooden Indonesian outrigger canoe.
 It is a traditional fishing boat, but newer uses include "Jukung Dives", using the boat as a vehicle for small groups of SCUBA divers.

 The double outrigger jukung is but one of many types of Austronesian outrigger canoes that use the crab claw sail traditional throughout Polynesia.
 Whilst this sail presents some difficulties in tacking into the wind, actually requiring to jibe around, a jukung is superb in its reaching ability and jibe-safe running.
 They are usually highly decorated and bear a marlin-like prow.

 People in Kalimantan also named their boat Jukung.
 It is used for transport in daily activities such as going to the office, to school, or shopping in pasar terapung (The Floating Market, a very famous tourist attraction).

 Currently there is a modern version of jukung made from High Density Polyethylene (HDPE) pipe in Indonesia.
 Advertised as unsinkable, the main body is made of a closed HDPE pipe that contains sealed air as the source of its buoyancy.